huggingface/blog/os-llms.md

 ![HuggingChat Search](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/os_llms/huggingchat_web.png)

 Recently, a Docker template for HuggingChat was released for Hugging Face Spaces.
-This allows anyone to deploy their own instance based on a large language model with only a few clicks.
+This allows anyone to deploy their own instance based on a large language model with only a few clicks and customize it.
+You can create your large language model instance [here](https://huggingface.co/new-space?template=huggingchat/chat-ui-template).

 ![HuggingChat Space](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/os_llms/docker_chat.png)